j-buckingham/bci_imagined_speech/README.md

 There are 8 MATLAB files which contain raw data, fresh from the EEG device.
 There are 8 CSV files which conatined processed data, which should be used with the accompanying jupyter notebook.
 There is a jupyter notebook file which contains models to classify the data.
 Use the csv files with this notebook.
+There are two csv files, epoch and target, which will be used by the jupyter notebook to correctly label the data.